Honors College

 Eligibility and Enrollment

-The Honors College welcomes around 100 students annually, representing about 10% of Harding's undergraduate student body — a figure that aligns with national standards for honors education.
+The Honors College welcomes around 100 students each year, which represents about 9% of Harding’s undergraduate population — a number that reflects national norms for honors education.

-Honors students must enroll in HNRS 2000 during the first full semester after they are admitted to the Honors College.
-To remain enrolled in the college, students must maintain a 3.25 GPA.
-Honors students are encouraged to pursue Honors College recognition at graduation.
+To remain enrolled in the college, students must maintain a 3.25 GPA and complete the required curriculum.
+Honors students are encouraged to participate in Honors College events, engage in leadership and service activities on and off campus, and pursue Honors College recognition at graduation.

 Honors College Application for Admission